rohan-deshpande/trux/docs/usage/stores-module.md

 # Stores Module

 A stores module is basically a store for your stores.
+Technically speaking, you could think of it as your **super** store, or your _single source of truth_.
 It's a good idea to have this so that you have a centralised place where all your models and collections live.
 Your stores module should live at `stores/index.js` and might look something like this

 ```js
 import { User, Post, Comment } from './models';